The Bankrate promise

 - Medical bills: Your liability insurance includes that your insurance company pays for medical expenses incurred by the other driver and their passengers in an accident, up to your liability limits.
 If you have medical payments coverage, your insurance company also agrees to cover the medical bills of you and your passengers.

-- Property damage repairs: If you cause an accident that results in physical damage, your insurance company will pay an indemnity to the other driver from your liability insurance.
+- Property damage repairs: If you cause an accident that results in physical damage, your insurance company would pay an indemnity to the other driver from your liability insurance.
 If you have collision coverage, you could also receive compensation for repairs to your vehicle.

 Who should have indemnity insurance?